Thermodynamics of Flat 4D Einstein-Gauss-Bonnet Black Hole with R\'enyi Entropy: An RPST-like formalism

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:RenyiEGB}, we present the flat 4D-EGB black hole solution and transform it with the Rényi entropy framework.
 Section~\ref{sec:thermo} develops the black hole thermodynamics under this modified entropy and elucidates its resemblance to the RPST formalism both in fixed charge-$(\tilde{Q})$ and fixed potential-$(\tilde{\Phi})$ ensembles.
-Section~\ref{sec:GTD} is devoted to the geometrothermodynamic analysis of the system.
+Section~\ref{sec:GTD} is devoted to the geometrothermodynamic along with the thermodynamic topological analysis of the black hole system.
 We conclude with a summary and discussion in Section~\ref{sec:conclusion}.